Byju Raveendran: Foundation of BYJU’S

 According to Forbes, as of 2020, Byju, his wife Divya Gokulnath, and his brother Riju Raveendran have a combined net worth of $3.4 billion.
+But now, Byju Raveendran’s net worth is estimated at zero, down from a peak of $2.1 billion (approximately ₹17,545 crore).
 In January 2021, he was added to the National Startup Advisory Council as a non-official member.
 In April 2021, Byju's purchased the Indian test-prep provider Aakash Educational Services Ltd. for nearly billion.

-In July 2022, Byju invested $400 million in BYJU'S during a venture capital financing round.
+In 2022, as a part of Byju Raveendran's company Byju's $800Million funding round, Byju Raveendran(CEO & co-founder) invested $400Million from his personal savings and assets into the company and increased his equity to 25%.
+Global investment firms like Blackrock, Sumeru Ventures, Vitruvian Partners also invested in this round.

+Between 2013 and 2023, Byju Raveendran through his company bought a Foreign Direct Investment (FDI) of Rs 28000 Cr which is the highest FDI inflow by an indian startup.

 On 1 February 2024, multiple shareholders were reported to have signed a notice calling for a general meeting to address various issues at BYJU'S, including requests to change the company's board of directors and leadership.
 In February 2024, India's economic intelligence and law enforcement entity Enforcement Directorate issued a look out notice against Raveendran.
 On 23 February, shareholders voted to remove Byju as CEO, and he stated afterwards that the vote was invalid due to a lack of a quorum.
 A previous court ruling placed the implementation of the shareholder vote on hold until after further review on 13 March 2024.

+Under Raveendran's leadership as chief executive, BYJU'S carried out a series of acquisitions between 2019 and 2021 to expand its product portfolio and international reach.

+In 2025, Raveendran has launched Byju's 3.0 with its expansion in all Indian States again.
+Under Byju’s 3.0, teachers use AI-driven tools to enhance and improve their teaching methods.

+NSAC

+Government of India through its ministry of commerce and industries and Department for promotion of industry & internal trade (DPIIT) setup a National Startup Advisory Council (NSAC) on 21st January, 2020 and nominated Byju Raveendran as its member.
+Raveendran along with the council was given the task to nurture innovation and promote startups & create employment in India.
+This council was chaired by the Union Minister Of Commerce & Industries.

+Philanthropy

+In September 2020, Raveendran with his wife Divya Gokulnath launched an initiative called Education For All (EFA), provided free access to BYJU'S learning content for underprivileged Indian students.
+As reported in Indian mainstream press, the programme aimed to touch this number to 5 Million by 2025.